-- Make sure to enclose copies of all Form(s) W-2, W-2G and any Form(s) 1099 for both spouses showing income tax withheld to prevent a delay in processing your allocation. - Clearly write "Injured Spouse" in the upper left corner of page 1 of your joint return. - Any dependency exemptions must be entered in whole numbers.
-Do not use fractions. - Items of income, expenses, credits and deductions must be allocated to the spouse who would have entered the item on his or her separate return. - Make sure the debt is subject to offset (for example, legally enforceable past-due federal tax, state income tax, child or spousal support, or other federal nontax debt such as a student loan).
-To determine if a nontax debt is owed and whether an offset will occur, contact the FMS at 1-800-304-3107 (for TTY/TDD help, call 1-866-297-0517).
+- Make sure to enclose copies of all Forms W-2 and W-2G for both spouses, and any Forms 1099 showing income tax withheld, to prevent a delay in processing your allocation. - Enter "Injured Spouse" in the upper left corner of page 1 of your joint return. - Any dependency exemptions must be entered in whole numbers.
+Do not use fractions. - Items of income, expenses, credits and deductions must be allocated to the spouse who would have entered the item on his or her separate return. - Make sure the debt is subject to offset (for example, a legally enforceable past-due federal tax, state income tax, child or spousal support, or other federal nontax debt such as a student loan).